-- Once an offer of employment is accepted, all new faculty and staff employees shall report to the office of Human Resources to complete the necessary employment documents.
-Within the first two weeks of employment, all new hires attend New Employee Orientation which includes information on employee benefits and policies & procedures of the College.
+- Once an offer of employment is accepted, all new faculty and staff employees shall report to the Office of Human Resources to complete the necessary employment documents.
+Within the first two weeks of employment, all new hires attend New Employee Orientation, which includes information on employee benefits and policies and procedures of the College.
 Employment processing for full-time employees includes:

 - Completion and signing of Employment Eligibility Verification (Form I-9) as required by the Immigration Control and Reform Act of 1986.
-Also see NeSCC Policy 05:07:04.
+See NeSCC Policy 05:07:04.

 - Authorization to complete a background check.